Skip to main content

 Rule 5160-35-05 | Services authorized for medicaid coverage that can be provided by medicaid school program (MSP) providers.

-(A) The purpose of this rule is to set forth the services authorized for medicaid coverage that a MSP provider can provide, and to set forth the conditions for providing the services.
+(A) The purpose of this rule is to set forth the services authorized for medicaid coverage that an MSP provider can provide, and to set forth the conditions for providing the services.

 (1) Occupational therapy services:

 (a) Description: services that evaluate and treat, as well as services to analyze, select, and adapt activities for an eligible child whose functioning is impaired by developmental deficiencies, physical injury or illness.
-The occupational therapy service will be recommended by a licensed occupational therapist acting within the scope of his or her practice under Ohio law who holds a current, valid license to practice occupational therapy issued under Chapter 4755. of the Revised Code.
-Services provided by an individual holding a limited permit, as described in section 4755.08 of the Revised Code, are not allowable.
+The occupational therapy service will be recommended by an occupational therapist as defined in Chapter 4755. of the Revised Code.

 (b) Qualified practitioners who can deliver the services:

-(ii) Licensed occupational therapy assistant who holds a current, valid license issued under Chapter 4755. of the Revised Code, who is employed or contracted with the MSP provider, and who is acting within the scope of his or her practice under Ohio law.
-Further, the licensed occupational therapy assistant will be practicing under the supervision of a licensed occupational therapist who is employed or contracted by the MSP provider.
+(ii) Occupational therapy assistant as defined in Chapter 4755. of the Revised Code and in accordance with rule 5160-35-02 of the Administrative Code and the occupational therapy assistant will be practicing under the supervision of an occupational therapist who is employed or contracted by the MSP provider.

 (c) Allowable activities include: